-Essential knowledge in the field of behavior, eloquence, etiquette, communication applied in medical practice to streamline the individual implications and quality of the medical act, as well as the evidence of behavioral risk factors for health.
+Essential knowledge in the field of behavior, eloquence, etiquette, communication applied in pharmaceutical practice to streamline the implications for the quality of the medical act, as well as the evidence of behavioral risk factors for health.

 V. THEMES AND ESTIMATE ALLOCATION OF HOURS